Flying / hand luggage

 I recommend having the following items close to hand on the flight (or in a separate bag with you at your seat):

 - Water bottle (see above).

 - Snacks.
-The budget airlines will overcharge you.
+The budget airlines will overcharge and there might be delays.

 - A pen (for filling in arrival card).

 - Your passport (unless you've memorised the details for the arrival card).

 - Your phone pre-loaded with music/films if your flight doesn't have a free entertainment system.

 - USB cable for charging your phone as many planes will have a charging port.